I’m thinking of something of a VM map that looks something like this, duplicated at each hosting provider:

 Storage Encryption

 SSH needs a secret host key.
 VMs connected to zStore will have credentials for the ceph cluster.
 Maintenance tools like cron are likely to need credentials or other secrets.
-These and other sensitive config in the VM’s local filesystem will be protected at rest by zCloud‘s dm-crypt6, applied to the entire VM image
+These and other secrets in the VM’s local filesystem will be protected at rest by zCloud‘s dm-crypt7

-For user data (e.g. container volumes) cephfs provides directory-level encryption, allowing containers to enforce their own encryption policies either at the container mount layer or internally.
-But I expect ceph itself will sit on dm-crypt block devices, to provide belt-and-suspenders protection
+For user data (e.g. container volumes) cephfs provides directory-level encryption via the fscrypt interface, allowing containers to enforce their own encryption policies.
+But I expect the ceph block devices will also be dm-crypt, to provide belt-and-suspenders protection, and to make the config uniform across all storage stripes

 - It’s useful to have site-local records and caching at each peer ↩︎